chadtoerien-dev/public/README.md

 Petbae is building the world's first AI Native Pet Ownership Operation System to manage the entire life cycle of owning a pet.
 Starting with adoption, Petbae has built a a pet matchmaking experience that helps people discover compatible pets and connect with trusted organizations which shorterns the adoption process.
-This is the first part of a larger vision to build an AI native Pet ownership operating system which covers all aspects of ownership.
+This is the first part of a larger vision.

 ## What This Product Does
 Petbae provides a friendly, modern way to browse pets, understand compatibility, and start a conversation with a rescue or breeder without exposing sensitive systems or data.